-The brand-new double taxation treaty between Spain and the United States aspires to exponentially improve and facilitate mutual investments between countries.
+The brand-new double taxation treaty between Spain and the US aspires to exponentially improve and facilitate mutual investments between countries.
+The purpose of a tax treaty is to contain international double taxation through tax reductions or exemptions.
 For Spain in particular, it will represent regaining the upper-hand in comparison with other European countries who now benefit from far more modern conventions with better conditions.

 Nearly 30 years after the approval of the current Double Taxation Treaty (hereinafter “DTT”) between Spain and the United States, and after 6 years of complex negotiations and vetoes by Sen. Rand Paul (R), the United States Senate has finally passed the bill ratifying the DTT, which will enter into force on November 27th 2019.

 The DTT introduces important developments and improvements with regards to the exchange of information between countries, thus improving and stimulating investments on both ends.
 This is particularly relevant for Spanish mother companies with subsidiaries in the United States, whom up to date have found themselves upon a clear competitive disadvantage with respect to other parent undertakings on other European countries.